A Simulation Framework with Guaranteed Error Bounds for Safety and Fuel-Efficiency Analysis of Vehicle Platoons: Introduction

-Communication issues are not the only source of critical challenges in the implementation of vehicle platoons in real traffic.
-Another challenge is the dynamic merging of individual vehicles into an established vehicle platoon.
-Recently, the authors of \cite{Deng2023} proposed an optimization algorithm for a vehicle platoon to achieve optimal schedule for merging considering traffic performance and computational efficiency.
-Furthermore, \cite{surur2024} investigated vehicle acceleration profiles and inter-vehicle distances during merging.
-In addition to merging, the splitting operation for extendable vehicle platoons were also explored (see, e.g., \cite{maiti2017}).
-For ramp traffic scenarios, the authors of \cite{chen2025} discussed the merging strategy of vehicle platoons based on adaptive threshold for vehicle spacing.
-In ramp traffic and in merging scenarios, some vehicles are required to brake.
-Furthermore, in critical safety scenarios sudden braking may be necessary.
+Communication issues are not the only source of critical challenges for vehicle platoons in real traffic.
+Another important challenge is the dynamic merging and splitting of platoons.
+The authors of \cite{Deng2023} proposed an optimization algorithm to determine an optimal merging schedule that balances traffic performance and computational efficiency.
+Furthermore, \cite{surur2024} investigated vehicle acceleration profiles and inter-vehicle distances during merging, while extendable platoons and splitting operations have also been explored (see, e.g., \cite{maiti2017}).
+For ramp-traffic scenarios, \cite{chen2025} discussed merging strategies for vehicle platoons based on an adaptive threshold for vehicle spacing.
+In such ramp and merging situations, some vehicles are required to brake, and in critical safety scenarios, sudden braking may be necessary.

-In real life scenarios where communication suffers from packet losses and in traffic situations where vehicles must brake suddenly, safety becomes a critical concern even if a vehicle platoon possesses the property of string stability.
-While there are theoretical results that provide conditions for string stability, issues like packet losses and sudden braking are difficult to handle within the standard string stability framework.
-To ensure safety of a string stable platoon under critical issues, extensive simulations become necessary.
-However, simulations can be costly especially in the case of random packet losses, as many simulations are needed to quantify expected safety parameters.
-At the same time, simulations must be accurate due to criticality of choosing right control parameters that ensure safety.
+In real-life situations where communication suffers from packet losses and vehicles must brake suddenly, safety becomes a critical concern even if a vehicle platoon is string stable.
+While there exist theoretical results that provide conditions for string stability, issues such as random packet losses and sudden braking are difficult to fully capture within the standard string stability framework.
+To assess the safety of a string-stable platoon under these critical conditions, extensive simulations are typically required.
+However, simulations can be computationally costly, especially in the presence of random packet losses, as many runs are needed to estimate safety-related quantities.
+At the same time, simulations must be accurate because choosing appropriate control parameters is crucial for ensuring safety.
+This point is the motivating factor for our study.